augusto/mobius-bowling/README.md

 ## Why?
 This variant helps to think in terms of infinite streams of data and how to build and design a solution that can work in these scenarios.

+Also, because most (if not all) of the solutions I've seen use an array/list to store all the rolls before calculating the final score

 ## Bowling scoring rules
 Please see [bowling-rules.md](bowling-rules.md).